 PILGRIMAGES & RETREATS

 Over the years there have been a number of parish pilgrimages to holy places in England and abroad.
 There are also regular diocesan and group pilgrimages to Lourdes and Walsingham.
-Many young people have accompanied the sick and handicapped to Lourdes.
-Parish retreats with a guest retreat master are organised every few years.
+Details are in the parish newsletter and bookings are made through the parish office.

 SECULAR ORDER OF DISCALCED CARMELITES